sgl-project/ome/oeps/0005-mcp-support/README.md

     -   **Mitigation**: The API is declarative with all permissions explicitly defined in YAML and auditable.
 The controller generates narrowly scoped `Roles` with least-privilege principles.
 Documentation and examples will strongly emphasize security best practices.
 Consider adding validation webhooks to warn about overly broad permissions.

 -   **Risk 2: Gateway as Single Point of Failure**: If the managed gateway goes down, all tool access is lost (when gateway mode is enabled).
     -   **Mitigation**: The managed gateway will support multiple replicas with automatic load balancing.
 Standard Kubernetes practices for HA (Pod anti-affinity, PodDisruptionBudget) will be applied.
-Users can also disable gateway mode for direct access, eliminating this single point of failure at the cost of centralized policy enforcement.

 -   **Risk 3: Limited Flexibility in v1alpha1**: Starting with operator-managed gateway means less flexibility for advanced users who need custom gateway configurations.
     -   **Mitigation**: The design includes a clear evolution path. v1beta1 can introduce user-facing MCPGateway CRD and separate Policy CRDs based on validated user needs.
 The simplified v1alpha1 design accelerates time-to-market while gathering real-world usage patterns to inform future enhancements.